 Defining SLA rules

-You add the sla_rule.yml to your script folder, before running the test.
-If the rules in the file are enabled, then at the end of test execution, the replay summary displays fail or pass status, and generates a report file.
+Add the sla_rule.yml to your script folder, before running the test.
+If the rules in the file are enabled, then at the end of test execution, the replay summary displays a pass or fail status, and generates a report file.

 Two report formats are supported:

-- JUnit: Format for the JUnit unit testing framework, in a .xml file.
+- JUnit: Format for the JUnit unit testing framework, in an XML file.

 To run a test with SLA rules: